Over the past 40 years, breast cancer treatment has greatly improved due to lessons learned through clinical trials.

 Some people worry they will get a placebo instead of an effective treatment in a clinical trial.
 However, placebos aren’t used in metastatic breast cancer clinical trials and aren’t commonly used in non-metastatic breast cancer trials.

-All clinical trials have specific criteria for joining the study, so you may not be eligible for a trial.
-Or, there may not be a clinical trial currently recruiting participants that’s right for you.
+All clinical trials have criteria for joining the study, so you may not be eligible for a trial.
+Or, there may not be a clinical trial currently enrolling that’s right for you.

 Learn more about eligibility for clinical trials.

 Where you live may be a factor in choosing to join a clinical trial.